checkedc/checkedc-clang/docs/checkedc/Setup-and-Build.md

     cmake -T "host=x64" {llvm-path}
 ```

-   On Windows, when using Visual Studio, CMake by default produces a build system for x86.
-This means that
+   On Windows, when using Visual Studio, CMake versions earlier than 3.14
+   by default produce a build system for x86.
+This means that the clang tests
-   the clang tests will run in 32-bit compatiblity mode, even on a 64-bit version of Windows.
-To build and run
+   will run in 32-bit compatiblity mode, even on a 64-bit version of Windows.
-   tests on x64, specify a different generator using the `-G` option.
+   To build and run tests on x64, specify a different generator using the `-G`
+   option.
 For    Visual Studio 2017, you can use:
 ```
     cmake -T "host=x64" -G "Visual Studio 15 2017 Win64" {llvm-path}
 ```